 A Visual Template for Action Research

-In a previous post, I summarised what action research is.
+In a previous post, I summarised what action research is and shared a sketchnote.
 In this post, I’d like to share a visual template that you can use to plan your own action research.

 Action research is exploring your teaching in order to make improvements.
-This road map can (hopefully) guide you towards a world where the sun always shines in your classroom!
+This road map can be used to guide you towards a world where the sun always shines in your classroom!
 Draw it, or print it, then scribble down some notes and ideas.

 Start at the beginning of the road, with the topic you’d like to explore.
 This may be a problem, such as students not taking effective notes.
 Try to narrow this down.
 Note taking skills are broad, so keep it simple and focus on one area (e.g. taking vocabulary notes).